andrewmoles2/r-pre-sessional/r-pre-sessional.md

 After having completed this tutorial, you will be able to:

--   Install R and Rstudio
+-   Install R and RStudio
 -   Run R code in the console
 -   Open and run R scripts
 -   Write code in R scripts